aeturrell/coding-for-economists/_sources/code-preliminaries.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Name a more iconic trio, I&#39;ll wait. <a href="https://t.co/pGaLuUxQ3r">pic.twitter.com/pGaLuUxQ3r</a></p>&mdash; Vicki Boykis (@vboykis) <a href="https://twitter.com/vboykis/status/1032631145035427840?ref_src=twsrc%5Etfw">August 23, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The three Python packages **numpy**, **pandas**, and **maplotlib**, which respectively provide numerical, data analysis, and plotting functionality, are ubiquitous.
-So many scripts begin by importing all three of them, as in the tweet above!
+The three Python packages **numpy**, **pandas**, and **maplotlib**, which respectively cover provide numerical, data, and plotting functionality, are ubiquitous.
+So many scripts begin by importing them, as in the tweet above!

 Python packages don't come built-in (by definition) so you need to install them (just once, like installing any other application), and then import them into your scripts (whenever you use them in a script).
 When you issue an install command for a specific package, it is automatically downloaded from the internet and installed in the appropriate place on your computer.